Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Living with dogs means you have to clean more frequently.
 However, you can reduce the amount of time you spend on cleaning by investing in the right cleaning supplies.
 When it comes to cleaning up after your dog, you will want to invest in products that trap dog hair well and clean up stains quickly.

 Using a fur removal tool will help you save a ton of time by enabling you to pick up and dispose of dog hair that gets stuck on your furniture and clothes.
-It is also important to keep a pet stain remover spray and deodorizer in your cleaning supply cabinet at all times.
+It is also important to keep a pet enzymatic stain remover spray and deodorizer in your cleaning supply cabinet at all times.
 Drool, vomit, diarrhea, and mud tracks all come with the territory of living with dogs.

 2. Bathe Your Dog Regularly

 Bathing your dog can be tricky because overbathing can cause their skin and coat to dry out.
 Most dogs can be bathed every 3 to 4 weeks.
-Along with smelling fresh and clean, bathing your dog can help remove dirt and dead hairs from your dog’s coat.
+Along with smelling fresh and clean, bathing your dog can help remove dirt and dead hair from your dog’s coat.

 3. Brush Your Dog Regularly